Superficial Safety Alignment Hypothesis: Less is More for Safety Alignment

 \subsection{Identifying Safety-Critical Computing Units~}

-To verify this corollary, we designed experiments to determine the minimally essential subset of computing units in a large language model that is critical in establishing a safety guardrail.
-Following this line of reasoning, we hypothesize that specific attributes of LLMs can be explicitly linked to certain computing units within the model.
+To verify this implication, we designed experiments to determine the minimally essential subset of computing units in LLMs that is critical in establishing a safety guardrail.
+Following this, we hypothesize that specific attributes of LLMs can be explicitly linked to certain computing units within the model.
 Our experiments are designed as follows:

-\textbf{Definition of Attribute Groups. } This paper categorizes the attributes of LLMs into two main properties: \emph{utility} and \emph{safety}.
-Following the above hypothesis, we first exclusively link safety or utility attributes to specific computing units.
-We also speculate that some units may contribute to both attributes simultaneously.
-Moreover, considering that many components in LLMs are redundant, we also hypothesize that certain computing units do not correlate with any attribute.
-Therefore, we divide the computing units of LLMs into four groups: \textit{\textbf{Exclusive Safety Units (ESU)}} and \textit{\textbf{Exclusive Utility Units (EUU)}}, which are linked exclusively to either safety and utility, respectively; \textit{\textbf{Complex Units (CU)}}, which concurrently contribute to both safety and utility attributes; and \textit{\textbf{Redundant Units (RU)}}, which are not associated with any attribute.
+\textbf{Definition of Attribute Groups. } This paper considers two attributes of LLMs, \emph{utility} and \emph{safety}.
+We first exclusively link safety or utility attributes to specific computing units.
+We also speculate some units may contribute to both attributes simultaneously.
+Moreover, we hypothesize that certain computing units are redundant and do not associate with any attribute.
+Therefore, we categorize the computing units of LLMs into four groups: \textit{\textbf{Safety Critical Units (SCU)}} and \textit{\textbf{Utility Critical Units (UCU)}}, corresponding exclusively to either safety and utility, respectively; \textit{\textbf{Complex Units (CU)}}, contributing to both safety and utility; and \textit{\textbf{Redundant Units (RU)}}, not associated with any attribute.

 \textbf{Verfication of Attribute Group. } To verify our hypothesis that different groups of computing units contribute exclusively, collectively, or neither to safety and utility attributes, we use a model pruning mechanism.
 The rationale behind pruning is that removing components most closely linked to a specific attribute would significantly impact the model’s performance in that area - it is a sort of ablation study.
 As pruning reduces the model's capacity, the most affected attributes reveal the critical components for that function.